-Level of significance: = 1%; = 5%; = 10%; NS = not significant
+Level of significance: \ = 1%; \\ = 5%; \\\ = 10%; NS = not significant Source: Prepared by the authors.

 Analysis of the difference between representative group averages undergoing embryonic (G1), intermediate (G2) and mature (g3) stages revealed that production performance monitoring of (v3), strategic planning (v10) and financial management (v11) effectively comprise the set of organizational resources that different at studied midsized companies in as much as their respective stages of products and processes (PPI) and organizational (OI) innovation is concerned.
 It is worth noting that the number of organizational levels does not differentiate the analyzed groups (g1, g2 and g3) when considering both types of innovation (PPI and OI) (Tables 4 and 5).